uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/substitution-ciphers.md

 While Caesar cipher has a key specifying a rotation, a more general substitution cipher could randomly scramble the entire alphabet.
 This requires a key consisting of a sequence of 26 letters or numbers, specifying which letter maps onto each other one.
-For example, the first part of the key could be “D, Z, E”, which would mean D: A, Z: B, E:C.
+For example, the first part of the key could be "D, Z, E", which would mean D: A, Z: B, E:C.
 The key would have to have another 23 letters in order to specify the rest of the mapping.

 This increases the number of possible keys, and thus reduces the risk of a brute force attack.